thekingofspain/DK6-Keyboard/Terms.md

 KeyTap:
 When a user's keystroke is registered by the DK6 as key up and key down and sends the KeyModule's command assigned to current Dk6Pcb Layer.

+KeyHold:
+When a user's keystroke is registered by the DK6 as a key down and sends the KeyModule's command assigned to current Dk6Pcb Layer.